jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/09-using-the-script-engine-in-workflow.md

 <script-language>groovy</script-language>
 ```

-Within a workflow, the next task or state is chosen based on the return value.
-See some examples of workflow scripts by accessing the [embedded workflows](/docs/7-2/user/-/knowledge_base/u/workflow#embedded-workflows) and inspecting the XML.
+> **Note:** A script's return value determines the next task or state.

+See [Embedded Workflows](https://help.liferay.com/hc/en-us/articles/360028721732-Introduction-to-Workflow#embedded-workflows) for more workflow script examples.

 ## Calling OSGi Services

-How do you call OSGi services from a workflow script, accounting for the dynamic environment of the OSGi runtime, where services your script depends on can disappear without notice?
-[Use a service tracker](/docs/7-2/frameworks/-/knowledge_base/f/service-trackers-for-osgi-services).
-That way you can make sure your code has access to the service it needs, and if not, do something appropriate in response.
-Here's a little example code to show you how this might look in Groovy:
+[Service Trackers](https://help.liferay.com/hc/en-us/articles/360028846472-Service-Trackers-for-OSGi-Services) retrieve OSGi services that are available.
+If the Service Tracker returns null for the service, that service is unavailable and you can do something appropriate in response.

+Here's a workflow script written in Groovy that uses a `JournalArticleLocalService` to get an article count:

 ```groovy
 import com.liferay.journal.model.JournalArticle;